-- IFRS 17 'Insurance Contracts' Effective for annual periods beginning on or after 1 January 2021. - Amendments to IFRS 3 Definition of a business Effective for annual periods beginning on or after 1 January 2020. - Amendments to IAS 1 and IAS 8 Definition of material Effective for annual periods beginning on or after 1 January 2020
+- IFRS 17 'Insurance Contracts' Effective for annual periods beginning on or after 1 January 2023. - Amendments to IFRS 3 Reference to the Conceptual Framework Effective for annual periods beginning on or after 1 January 2022. - Amendments to IAS 1 Classification of Liabilities as Current or Non-Current Effective for annual periods beginning on or after 1 January 2022. - Amendments to IAS 16 Property, Plant and Equipment: Proceeds before Intended Use - Effective for annual periods beginning on or after 1 January 2022. - Amendments to IAS 37 Onerous Contracts Costs of Fulfilling a Contract Effective for annual periods beginning on or after 1 January 2022.